LibrariesHacked/librarieshacked.github.io/_posts/2022-05-31-library-alt-text.md

 It seemed worthwhile to do a library version.
 Libraries are public facing, and subject to the same accessibility legislation as other public sector organisations.
 Library web content should be for everyone, and there are few services that have a greater need for accessibility.

-There is a significant amount of bad practice with images and social media.
-It's common to see library services tweet out posters, with key information in image format only, and publish these on social media without any corresponding text.
+There is a significant amount of current bad practice.
+It's common to see library services tweet out posters, with key information only in image format, publishing these on social media without any corresponding text.
 In many cases this is the only place the information is published.
 To someone using a screen reader all they know is that their library has shared an image.
-It could be a funny photo of a cat, or it could be a notification that the library is closed that day.
+It could be a funny photo of a cat that's squashed itself into a box, or it could be a notification that the library is closed that day.

 So, I created the [library alt text bot](https://twitter.com/LibraryAltText).